Bloom’s Taxonomy Is A Hierarchical Framework For Cognition And Learning Objectives

 5. The fifth level of Bloom’s Taxonomy is to Evaluate.

 Example activities at the Evaluation level: make a judgment regarding an ethical dilemma, interpret the significance of a given law of physics, illustrate the relative value of a technological innovation in a specific setting—a tool that helps recover topsoil farming, for example.

-6. The sixth and final level of Bloom’s taxonomy is to Create.
+6. The sixth and highest level of Bloom’s taxonomy is to Create.

 Example activities at the Creation level: design a new solution to an ‘old’ problem that honors/acknowledges the previous failures, delete the least useful arguments in a persuasive essay, write a poem based on a given theme and tone